 Licensure for LCMHCs in Rhode Island is managed by the state Board of Mental Health Counselors and Marriage and Family Therapists, a division of the Rhode Island Department of Health.
 Licensure requirements for counselors in Rhode Island, including education, supervision, examination, fees, renewal and “licensure by endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to aspiring LCMHCs in the state.

-LCMHC licensure in Rhode Island requires the completion of a 60-semester-hour master’s or doctoral degree in counseling or a closely related field from an educational institution accredited by the New England Association of Schools and Colleges or an equivalent regional accrediting agency.
+Licensure as a clinical mental health counselor in Rhode Island requires the completion of a 60 semester-hour master’s or doctoral degree in counseling or a closely related field from an educational institution accredited by the New England Association of Schools and Colleges or an equivalent regional accrediting agency.
 Alternatively, a graduate degree from recognized educational institution which meets the coursework criteria listed below may be acceptable.

 Appropriate degree programs will include instruction in each of the following core content areas for the respective number of credits:

-In addition to the coursework listed above, LCMHC licensure in Rhode Island also requires the completion of a 12-semester-hour practicum and a one-year internship consisting of at least 20 hours per week.
+In addition to the coursework listed above, LCMHC licensure in Rhode Island also requires the completion of a 12 semester-hour practicum and a one-year internship consisting of at least 20 hours per week.
 This is a distinct requirement from post-graduate supervision, which is also necessary for LCMHC licensure in Rhode Island.
-(See “Supervision” below for details.)

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
 Rhode Island requires aspiring LCMHCs to complete two years of supervision, with at least 2,000 hours of direct client contact and 100 hours of direction from an approved supervisor.